 Wendy is a doctoral researcher at Kingston investigating the role of serendipity in creativity.
 She is particularly fascinated by serendipity on two scales – micro serendipity and broader socio-cultural serendipity.
 Her research is shamelessly interdisciplinary taking in Shakespeare, sculpture and problem solving along with a healthy dose of the philosophical underpinnings of how we view cognition.
 She is part of the editorial team of the Palgrave Encyclopaedia of the Possible and Serendipity Society Secretary.

-Renata is a senior undergraduate psychology student at Kingston University.
-She is passionate about creative insight, her current undergraduate research is investigating visual imagery with internal and external representations in a guided synthesis task and its relation with insight problem solving.
+Renata graduated from Kingston University in 2020 winning the Tony Gale BPS Prize for best Undergraduate Dissertation.
+She is now working with CCL for a year as a Research Assistant She is passionate about creative insight, her current undergraduate research is investigating visual imagery with internal and external representations in a guided synthesis task and its relation with insight problem solving.

 Susan is a PhD student in cognitive psychology researching how the representation of data structures our understanding and our ability to extract useful causal information from the world around us.